Alonzo W. Pond: Personal life

 Born to William Samuel Pond and Maria Olson Pond in 1894, Alonzo grew up in Jamesville with his younger brother Edwin.
-He married Dorothy Long (1900–1987), on July 20, 1926, five weeks after their first meeting, who immediately joined Alonzo on an Algerian expedition.
+William Pond was co-owner of Pond & Bailey Dry Goods, a business he inherited from his father, Samuel S. Pond, and the Ponds were well-established economically and socially in Janesville.
+At the age of twenty-eight, Alonzo married Dorothy Long (1900–1987) on July 20, 1926, five weeks after their first meeting, who immediately joined Alonzo on an Algerian expedition.
 Dorothy Pond later became the posthumous author of If Women Have Courage...
 Among Shepherds, Sheiks, and Scientists in Algeria (2014).
-Their daughter Chomingwen (1927–2019) was ordained in the United Church of Christ ministry in Wisconsin after graduating from Beloit College in 1950 with a major in geology; she then became a missionary with the General Board of Global Ministries in Africa and earned a Ph.D. from Claremont Graduate University; their son Arthur (1932–2012) served in the Coast Guard and then was employed by the US Forest Service; both were born in Madison, Wisconsin.
-In retirement Alonzo and Dorothy resided in Minocqua in northern Wisconsin until their deaths, and their daughter Chomingwen subsequently retired there as well.
+Their daughter Chomingwen (1927–2019) was ordained in the United Church of Christ ministry in Wisconsin after graduating from Beloit College in 1950 with a major in geology; she then became a missionary with the General Board of Global Ministries in Africa (in Sierra Leone and Zimbabwe) and earned a Ph.D. from Claremont Graduate University; their son Arthur (1932–2012) served in the Coast Guard and then was employed by the US Forest Service; both were born in Madison, Wisconsin.
+In retirement, Alonzo and Dorothy resided in Minocqua in northern Wisconsin until their deaths, and their daughter Chomingwen subsequently retired there as well.

 Selected bibliography

-Pond published many scholarly articles, books and book reviews, including:
+Pond published many scholarly articles, books, and book reviews, including: